snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 }
 ```

-It's a fairly simple but convenient feature.
+It's a fairly simple yet convenient feature.
 Why not just implement `Default`?
-Sometimes you might have specific fields that you don't want to have a default value.
+Sometimes you have specific fields that you don't want to have a default value, such as ids and passwords, while the rest can be left to their defaults.

 What happens when you combine default fields with `#[derive(Default)]`?
-Well, your default fields will override the default value for the type.
+In that case, your default fields will override type's default implementation.
 If we derive default on our above struct we can check to see the output.

 ```rust
 #[derive(Default,Debug)]